Denied benefits, delayed payments, and the bureaucratic roadblocks of the NFL’s concussion settlement - The Boston Globe

 Lippett and 28 other members of New England’s 1985 Super Bowl team are among 342 retired Patriots who alleged in a class-action suit against the NFL and the helmet maker Riddell that they have experienced symptoms of brain injuries related to head impacts in games and practices.
 Riddell did not join the settlement and continues to litigate the case.

 ‘I know I’m not going to live that long.
-I’m fighting to take care of my wife and kidsand grandkids after I’m gone.’
+I’m fighting to take care of my wife and kids and grandkids after I’m gone.’— Ronnie Lippett

 In all, 289 monetary claims totaling $320 million had received initial approval for payment as of March 13, but 35 of those claims had been appealed by the NFL, with the league losing 10 of the 12 appeals that have been decided.
 Other claims have been delayed by audits of physicians and for additional reasons.